 Teacher/family conferences are an example of another time when we will be asking questions about successes and challenges your family may be having and any concerns you may have about your child's social, academic, and physical development.
 Of course, if your family needs support or you have specific concerns, you can always contact us any time by speaking personally with your child's teacher and/or the Director, or you can call or email us.
 We provide a list of resources listed below, as well as a variety of pamphlets, brochures, and other materials, which are located in the Family Resource Center.
-This area is located in the preschool hallway and accessible any time you choose.
 You can also request to have resources or materials emailed or mailed to you.
 When a teacher has concerns about a child's development from reviewing the child's formal assessment results and informal observations in the classroom, they will bring their findings and concern to the director and then a meeting will be scheduled with the family to review and discuss next steps.